tillitis/tillitis-key1/doc/system_description/software.md

-# Tillitis Key software
+# Tillitis TKey software

 ## Definitions

-  * Firmware -- software that is part of ROM, and is currently supplied via the FPGA bit stream.
+  * Firmware - software that is part of ROM, and is currently supplied via the FPGA bit stream.
-  * Application -- software supplied by the host machine, which is received, loaded, and measured by the firmware (by hashing a digest over the binary).
+  * Application - software supplied by the host machine, which is received, loaded, and measured by the firmware (by hashing a digest over the binary).